aocks/pulseox/README.md

 with `<path_to_file>`{.verbatim} being both the (relative) path to the posted file formatted as a link in either markdown or org format so if the user clicks on it, they will be taken to the give file.

-# Development Guidelines

-The following are some development requirements.

--   Use click for any command line interface work.
--   Make sure to follow pep8 guidelines (especially keeping lines less than 79 characters).
--   Try not to repeat code; use functions.
--   It is good to keep lines less than 79 characters, but you do not need to go crazy.
-For example, not every function parameter needs to be on a separate line.
-Things are more readable if you keep functions to less than 40 lines.
-So put multiple parameters on the same line as long as that line is less than 79 characters.
--   Related to the above, try to break up long functions to have helper functions so that most functions are less than 40 lines unless there is a good reason to be longer.